DavidRedding/recipe-directory/README.md

   style="margin: 0 auto; width: 540px; height: 309px;">

 ## General Info
-This app creates an environment for food-lovers to find & store their recipes.
-The interface has a built-in light/dark-mode selector, in addition to a theme selector that allows users to change the colors.
-Recipes are stored in a Firestore Database, and users have the capability to change the title after it has been created.
+This app creates an environment for food lovers to find & store their recipes.
+The interface has a built-in light/dark-mode selector and a theme selector that allows users to change the colors.
+This was accomplished through the use of the useContext and useReducer hooks.
+Recipes are stored in a Firestore Database, and users can change the title after it has been created.
 Currently tweaking the Search Bar functionality.

 ## Technologies
 Recipe was created with: